tomhallmain/health_data_parser/README.md

 # Apple Health Data Parser

-Simple parser to extract laboratory test results from Apple Health.
-In the current iteration only JSON, CSV and text file output are supported.
+Simple parser to extract vitals data and laboratory test results from Apple Health and combine with custom data.
+Generate a PDF report as well as JSON, CSV, text file output presenting and analyzing your health data.

 ## Usage